RossBugginsNHS/nhs-notify-digital-letters/src/cloudevents/tools/generator/README.md

 The README generation system consists of three scripts:

-1. **generate-readme-index.cjs** - Scans workspace structure and creates a YAML index
+1. **generate-readme-index.cjs** - Scans workspace structure and creates a yaml index
-2. **render-readme.cjs** - Renders README tables from the YAML index
+2. **render-readme.cjs** - Renders README tables from the yaml index
 3. **update-readme.cjs** - Wrapper that runs both scripts

 ## Usage